Skip to main content

 Stress Management Modulating the Master Alarm System

-The is the primary interface between your mind and your body.
+The endocrine system is the primary interface between your mind and your body.
 Psychological or emotional stress is interpreted by the brain and translated into a physical, hormonal response via the hypothalamic-pituitary-adrenal (HPA) axis.
 This results in the release of cortisol, the body’s main stress hormone.

 While essential for short-term survival, chronic activation of this system leads to a state of allostatic load, where the cumulative wear and tear begins to degrade system-wide function.
 Practices like meditation, deep breathing, and mindfulness help to down-regulate the HPA axis, reducing the constant “alarm” signal and allowing the endocrine system to return to a state of balance and recovery.